ipinfo/sample-database/IP Residential Proxy/README.md

 # IP to Residential Proxy

-## Identify residential proxy IPs, including mobile network proxies, from more than 100 services with acitivity level.
+## Identify residential proxy IPs, including mobile network proxies, from more than 100 services with activity level.

 # Database Schema & Description

-*[data updated as of December, 2024]*
+*[data updated as of June, 2025]*

 The following database schema represents the CSV database.
 We also provide JSON and MMDB format data.